Cholesterol and Health title

-Low cholesterol increases death rates in young
+Low cholesterol increases child death rates

 In 1991 the US National Cholesterol Education Programme recommended that children over two years old should adopt a low-fat, low-cholesterol diet to prevent CHD in later life.
 A table showing a good correlation between fat and cholesterol intakes and blood cholesterol in seven to nine-year-old boys from six countries was published to support this advice.
-What it did not show, however, was the even stronger correlation between blood cholesterol and childhood deaths in those countries.[1]
+What it did not show, however, was the even stronger correlation between blood cholesterol and infant and childhood deaths in those countries.[1]

 Blood